Cross-border payment body SWIFT resists Iran precedent

 Belgium-based SWIFT - the Society for Worldwide Interbank Financial Telecommunication - is vital to international money flows, exchanging an average 18 million payment messages per day between banks and other financial institutions in 210 countries.

-The member-owned cooperative has been described as the 'glue' of the global banking system with the value of daily payments using SWIFT estimated at more than $6 trillion.
+The member-owned cooperative has been described as the 'glue' of the global banking system with the value of daily payments using SWIFT estimated at more than $6 trillion (3.78 trillion pound).

 You would struggle to find any bank or financial institution not connected to SWIFT.
 Non-financial users include General Electric, Google, Microsoft, Danone, Daimler and Sony.